 The Holocaust was the historical episode in which more than six million Jews were killed by the Nazis during the Second World War.
 It was by far the largest genocide in the history of the world, by numbers of victims.

 It had deep roots going far back in European and German history.
 It followed several years of intensifying persecution of the Jews after 1933, when the Nazis had come to power in Germany.

 Anti-Semitism has deep roots in European history.
-Before the mass communications of modern times, it was easy for comparatively isolated communities to feel hostility towards strangers and foreigners – and for centuries groups of Jews, with their alien garb and strange ways (according to their neighbours), had seemed like foreigners within a mostly Christian population.
+Before the mass communications of modern times, it was easy for comparatively isolated communities to feel hostility towards strangers and foreigners – and for centuries groups of Jews, with their alien garb and strange ways (according to their neighbors), had seemed like foreigners within a mostly Christian population.

 In medieval and early modern times, when Europe was identified with Christianity, Jewish communities were easy targets for racist attacks as they were widely held responsible for crucifying Jesus Christ, the founder of Christianity.
 Never mind that Jesus was himself a Jew, and all the early disciples were as well, many medieval Christians interpreted the gospel stories as an account of Jewish leaders seeking to kill Jesus, and having the support of the Jewish population (as represented by the crowd in Jerusalem who shouted “crucify him”).

 The Church authorities generally tried to stop these persecutions.
 It was usually unruly crowds of ordinary people who committed the atrocious acts of cruelty against them.
 These were sometimes incited by kings, princess city leaders keen on laying their hands on the wealth of the Jewish communities in their midst.

 Matters were made worse by the Christian ban on usury.
 This gave Jews a lucrative, but often deeply unpopular, role as money-lenders (they too were banned from usury with regard to co-religionists, but were allowed to follow this practice in their dealings with non-Jews).